How to Keep Snow off Your Satellite Dish

 Can I spray WD-40 on my satellite dish?

-You should using WD-40 on any kind of satellite dish, especially those from satellite internet and satellite TV providers.
-These dishes come with special chemical coatings to make sure they’re weatherproof, and WD-40 can interfere with or even destroy these coatings, resulting in high replacement costs or at the very least signal loss.
+You should not use WD-40 on any kind of satellite dish, especially those from satellite internet and satellite TV providers.
+These dishes come with special chemical coatings to ensure they’re weatherproof, and WD-40 can interfere with or even destroy these coatings, resulting in high replacement costs or, at the very least, signal loss.

 Is it OK to spray PAM on a satellite dish?